passcod/nompose/SPEC.md

 ## 2. Syntax overview

-A termpose document contains literal labels, which define s-lists with a head of that label, laid out into structures through three mechanisms:
+A termpose document contains literal labels, which define s-lists with a head of that label, laid out into structures through three mechanisms, named after the character kinds they employ to describe structure:

- - indenting, where a line's leading whitespace describes structure in context;
+ - whitespace, using lines' or s-lists' surrounding spacing and indenting;
- - parenthesis, where `(` and `)` describe structure; and
+ - parens, with opening, closing, implied, or nested parentheses; and
- - colons (`:`), which enable a shorthand syntax for some common structures.
+ - colons, which is a shorthand syntax for some common structures.

 Labels can be written in two ways: